MP 12x8/4x3 / N38 - neodymium magnet

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Potential hazard arising from small pieces of magnets pose a threat, if swallowed, which is crucial in the aspect of protecting young children.
-It's also worth noting that small elements of these products are able to be problematic in medical diagnosis after entering the body.
+- Possible danger to health from tiny fragments of magnets are risky, if swallowed, which is crucial in the aspect of protecting young children.
+It's also worth noting that small elements of these devices can complicate diagnosis in case of swallowing.

 Handle with Care: Neodymium Magnets